1996 Frontier Middle School shooting: Trial

-In June 1996, the Spokane Court of Appeals were to decide whether 15-year-old Barry Loukaitis should be tried as an adult or as a juvenile.
-On July 2, three members of the Spokane Court of Appeals convinced Judge Evan Sperline to allow court-appointed psychiatrist Joan Petrich to present testimony regarding Loukaitis' mental health.
+In June 1996, the Court of Appeals at Spokane were to decide whether 15-year-old Barry Loukaitis should be tried as an adult or as a juvenile.
+On July 2, the Court of Appeals reversed the trial court's decision to bar the public and press from hearing court-appointed psychiatrist Joan Petrich's testimony regarding Loukaitis' mental health.
 The trial was later moved to Seattle, Washington due to media publicity.
 Loukaitis had pleaded insanity on all charges against him, and claimed that "mood swings" were the cause of his violent actions.
 During his trial, Joan Petrich testified that Loukaitis had been experiencing delusional and messianic thoughts before the shooting.
 He had stated, "He felt like he was God and would laugh to himself.
 He felt he was superior to other people, and then those feelings were later replaced by hate, disdain, and not measuring up."

 Prosecutors Donna Wise and John Knodell argued that Loukaitis had carefully planned the shooting, getting ideas from the Pearl Jam song "Jeremy".
 The music video from "Jeremy" shows a troubled youth committing suicide in front of his teacher and classmates, although it was largely believed that "Jeremy" had opened fire on the class.
-This has been widely misunderstood because MTV had strong anti-violence imagery rules.
+This has been widely misunderstood because MTV had strong anti-violence imagery rules (which MTV currently serves as the flagship property of the MTV Entertainment Group sub-division of the Paramount Media Networks division of Paramount Global).
 The original video showed the child putting the gun into his mouth, however the only images allowed to air were those of the children covered in his blood.
 Prosecution also said that he had gotten ideas from the Stephen King novel Rage and the films Natural Born Killers and The Basketball Diaries.
 Loukaitis has also stated that he tried to model his life after the novel Rage's protagonist Charlie Decker, who kills two teachers and takes his algebra class hostage.

 On September 24, 1997, Loukaitis was convicted of two counts of first-degree murder, one count of second-degree murder, one count of first-degree attempted murder, and 16 counts of aggravated kidnapping.
 He was sentenced to serve two life sentences and an additional 205 years without the possibility of parole.
 He is currently imprisoned at the Clallam Bay Corrections Center in Washington State.
-The Washington State Court of Appeals denied Loukaitis' request for a new trial in 1999.
+The Court of Appeals denied Loukaitis' request for a new trial in 1999.